KevinMarquette/kevinmarquette.github.io/_posts/2017-04-10-Powershell-exceptions-everything-you-ever-wanted-to-know.md

     catch
     {
-        Write-Error -Message 'Could not access field' -Exception $PSItem.Exception -ErrorAction Stop }
+        Write-Error -Exception $PSItem -ErrorAction Stop
+    }

 This also gives all the benefits of using `$PSCmdlet.ThrowTerminatingError()` without using `$PSCmdlet.ThrowTerminatingError()`.
 Using `Write-Error` to re-throw will give you the option to turn the exception into a non-terminating error by not including the `-ErrorAction Stop`.
+Also note that

 # Trap